mfabriczy/kubernetes-moodle/README.md

 will use that data to display those metrics in dashboards.
 Users will be able to view the state of the cluster, allowing one to be proactive in identifying and addressing issues.

+### Prometheus Setup

+Firstly, set the subdomain value for your Prometheus instance.
+Set the value for the keys `prometheus-operator.prometheus.ingress.annotations.external-dns.alpha.kubernetes.io/hostname` and `prometheus-operator.prometheus.ingress.hosts`.

+For HTTPS, set that subdomain value for the keys: `prometheus-operator.prometheus.ingress.tls.secretName` and `prometheus-operator.prometheus.ingress.tls.hosts`.

+### Grafana Setup

 Firstly, set the subdomain value for your Grafana instance.
 Set the value for the keys `prometheus-operator.grafana.ingress.annotations.external-dns.alpha.kubernetes.io/hostname` and `prometheus-operator.grafana.ingress.hosts`.